infinum/devproc-handbook/Test automation/Mobile - element IDs.md

 ## General

-**For elements that don't have an ID, the developer should by default add IDs when working on a feature/screen** (e.g., buttons, input fields, list containers and items, titles, etc.).
+**For elements that don't have an ID, developers should by default add IDs when working on a feature/screen** (e.g., buttons, input fields, list containers and items, titles, etc.).
 Additionally, if needed, the tester will make a list of elements with missing IDs so that they can be added for test automation purposes.
-If the tester makes a list with proposed IDs, the developer can accept the proposed one if it makes sense or discuss with the tester to name it differently.
+If the tester makes a list with proposed IDs, developers can accept the proposed one if it makes sense or discuss with the tester to name it differently.

-While implementing IDs, the developer should sync with the responsible tester who will be doing the automated tests for IDs and implementation limitations.
-There shouldn’t be any compromises to the quality of features and usability when implementing these IDs.
+While implementing IDs, developers should sync with the responsible tester who will be writing the automated tests for IDs and implementation limitations.
+There shouldn't be any compromises to the quality of features and usability when implementing these IDs.

 ### Naming